 My parents managed to stay together for nearly 59 years.
 I watched them go through a lot of highs and lows.
 But, in the end they had each other's back.
 That's what stood out to me the most.

 Here are 7 subtle signs he's the one you want:

 This is a question I get a lot in my practice.
 Unfortunately, people are more stressed out these days than ever.
 I know you feel like you can't slow down.
 But, if you don't your body and your mind will eventually give out.

 This can show up as physical problems or emotional problems.
 You may feel like you can't stop, even for 5-10 minutes.
 If you feel this way, then the stress in your life is taking over.
 If you don't stop now, it will get worse.

 This question keeps going through your mind.
 It's actually a good thing that you are asking this question.

-Here are 7 tips to help you let go of stress:
+Here are 10 simple tips to help you reduce your stress level: